diagrams/diagrams-doc/doc/manual.rst

 There are three main type synonyms defined for referring to two-dimensional space:

-* `V2 n` is the type of the two-dimensional Euclidean vector space (`n` is usually `Double`).
+* `V2 n` is the type of a two-dimensional Euclidean vector space (`n` is usually `Double`).
 Standard ``diagrams`` backends render images with the positive `x`:math:\-axis extending to the right, and the positive `y`:math:\-axis extending *upwards*.
 This is